meilisearch/specifications/text/0039-_formatted-field-behavior.md

 #### Expected MeiliSearch Behavior (0.21)

-✅ If `attributesToRetrieve` and `attributesToCrop` are not set, do not return `_formatted` and don't compute highlights and crops.
+✅ If `attributesToHighlight` and `attributesToCrop` are not set, do not return `_formatted` and don't compute highlights and crops.
-✅ If cumulated fields in `attributesToRetrieve` and `attributesToCrop` resolve to only having non-existent fields, do not return `_formatted`.
+✅ If cumulated fields in `attributesToHighlight` and `attributesToCrop` resolve to only having non-existent fields, do not return `_formatted`.
 ✅ If `attributesToRetrieve` is equal to `*` and `attributesToHighlight` or `attributesToCrop` are equals to `*`, return `_formatted` and compute highlights and crops on each fields.
 ✅ If `attributesToRetrieve` is equal to `*` and `attributesToHighlight` or `attributesToCrop` contains a set of fields, return `_formatted` containing fields declared in `attributesToRetrieve` and compute highlights and crops on fields declared in `attributesToHighlight` or `attributesTocCrop`.